Introduction to¶

 print("Expression level of gene %s is %f"%(gene, exp_level))

-is the program namesys.argv[1]
+• sys.argv[0] is the program name

-formatting is a convenient and recommended way to format the string
+• f-strings formatting is a convenient and recommended way to format the string